 As a prospective manager, how you fit in with the current team is an indicator of whether you’ll be successful or not.
 You may be someone with the perfect experience and ideal soft skills, but if you don’t vibe well with the culture, you’re probably not the right fit for the job.
 Because restaurants and hotels famously have high turnover, hiring managers will want candidates who they believe are in it for the long run – which is why fitting in with the team is crucial.

-From the above, we can understand that while employers won’t be looking for people to have a degree to work in hospitality management, they’ll be specific in what they need from candidate to ensure they hire the right person.
+From the above, we can understand that while employers won’t be looking for people to have a degree to work in hospitality management, they’ll be specific in what they need from a candidate to ensure they hire the right person.
 By displaying your hard and soft skills, receiving relevant certifications, and finding an environment where you fit in, you’ll find a hospitality management position that fulfills your goals.

 If you’re looking for a restaurant manager job, contact LGC.
 Our executive recruiters can connect you with great opportunities in the foodservice and hospitality industries.